-BC is subject to Aboriginal title and rights, including Treaty rights.
-BC is unique within Canada and our interests are different than for other Nations across Canada.
-Our interests with regard to addressing the ‘land question’ require strong leadership at both the provincial and national level.
+BC is subject to Aboriginal title and rights, including treaty rights.
+Our interests with regard to addressing the ‘land question’ require strong leadership, both at the provincial and national level.
 Settlement of the land question remains fundamental to the overall success for our Nations in BC.
 Without adequate access to land and resources our Nations will never reach our full potential.
 In addition to sustaining our traditional practices, access to land and access to resources provides our capital – our equity – and therefore our ability to build our economies and support our governance.

 Our Nations are demonstrating success in implementing aboriginal title and rights on the ground through these interrelated approaches:

 BC First Nations would not be so far ahead with the recognition of title and rights and settling the ‘land question’ had it not been for litigation.
 Litigation drives negotiations and sets the bar for agreements.
 We have made significant progress through the courts with title and rights cases such as Calder (Nisga’a), Delgamuukw-Gisday’wa (Gitxsan & Wet’suwet’en), Haida, Taku and Sparrow (Musqueam) etc. There have been dozens of cases, with many still before the courts and many more to come.